 ISO Standard 19671 for Condom Compatibility Testing Published

-The standard ISO 19761 Additional Lubricants for natural rubber condoms – effects on strength, has some significant variations from ASTM D 7661.
+The standard, ISO 19761 Additional Lubricants for natural rubber condoms – effects on strength, has some significant variations from ASTM D 7661.

-The ISO includes mention of topical medicinal products and measurement of their interaction with condoms.
+Some important changes are that the ISO includes mention of topical medicinal products and measurement of their interaction with condoms.
 The sample size is increased from 20 to 30, but the baseline control is not present in this test programme.
 Also new is the requirement to ensure that the material thickness of the condoms is within the specifications of ISO 4074.

 The acceptance criteria in the ISO standard are similar to those proposed by the FDA, albeit with a more formal definition of the statistics.
-The comparison however is to a distilled water control rather than the baseline.
+The comparison, however, is to a distilled water control rather than the baseline.

 Both routes still only consider latex condoms.
 At MET we apply the same methods to poly-urethane and polyisoprene products.

 Overall the difference between the two methods are significant.
 It remains to be seen if the result are comparable.